BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Peptide-hormones and Steroid hormones: characteristics of structure, synthesis, maturation and transport of some hypothalamic hormones.

-• Hormones of the hypothalamus, pituitary gland, endocrine glands: regulation of the circuit through retrograde feeding.
+• Hormones of the hypothalamus, pituitary gland, endocrine glands: regulation of the circuit through feedback.

 • The regulation of steroid hormone secretion: ACTH action on the production of cortisol from the adrenal cortex, FSH and LH action on the production of testosterone, estradiol and progesterone from the gonads, multiple regulation of aldosterone secretion from the adrenal cortex.